This is a drawing which illustrates the composition of Neptune's atmosphere relative to possibilities for other planets.

 Click on image for full size

-The atmosphere of Neptune is very similar to that of Uranus, and unlike that of Saturn and Jupiter.
-On Jupiter and Saturn, the atmosphere is mostly composed of the simple molecules hydrogen and helium.
-The atmosphere of Neptune contains a greater percentage of the more complex molecules such as methane gas, ethane gas, acetylene, and diacetylene.
-These constituents collectively are known as "hydrocarbons".
+The atmosphere of Neptune is a lot like that of Uranus, and unlike that of Saturn and Jupiter.
+On Jupiter and Saturn, the atmosphere is mostly made of the simple molecules hydrogen and helium.
+The atmosphere of Neptune contains much more of a complex molecule called methane.

 You might also be interested in: